Y00sh00/panfam-media/video-elements/elements/box-with-label/README.md

-# Estimated Cost Box
+# Box with Label
-The `estimated cost box` will render a nice expanding box animation for the estimated cost of an object in a video.
+The `box with label` will render a nice expanding box animation for a box that can be used to add separate graphics into.

 ## Example
 ![example](assets/example.png)